Grumman EA-6B Prowler

-The Northrop Grumman (formerly Grumman) EA-6B Prowler is a twin-engine, four-seat, mid-wing electronic-warfare aircraft.
+The Northrop Grumman (formerly Grumman) EA-6B Prowler is a twin-engined, four-seat, mid-wing electronic-warfare aircraft.
 Operated by both the United States Marine Corps and United States Navy between 1971 and 2019, it was derived from the A-6 Intruder airframe.

 The aircraft's immediate predecessor, the EA-6A, was an interim conversion of the A-6 airframe to perform electronic warfare missions during the 1960s.
 In 1966, work on the more advanced EA-6B commenced.
-It featured an enlarged four-seat cockpit, a fully integrated electronic warfare system, and advanced electronic countermeasures.
-Furthermore, it was suitable for long-range, all-weather carrier-based operations in addition to land-based uses.
-Typically, the aircrew of an EA-6B consisted of a single pilot and three Electronic Countermeasures Officers, though it was not uncommon for only two ECMOs to be used on missions.
+It featured an enlarged, four-seat cockpit, a fully integrated electronic-warfare system, and advanced electronic countermeasures.
+Furthermore, it was suitable for long-range, all-weather, carrier-based operations in addition to land-based uses.
+Typically, the aircrew of an EA-6B consisted of a single pilot and three electronic countermeasures officers, though having only two ECMOs on missions was not uncommon.
 It was capable of firing anti-radiation missiles (ARMs), such as the AGM-88 HARM.
-Although designed as an electronic warfare and command-and-control aircraft for air strike missions, the EA-6B was also capable of attacking some surface targets on its own, in particular enemy radar sites and surface-to-air missile launchers.
+Although designed as an electronic-warfare and command-and-control aircraft for air strike missions, the EA-6B was also capable of attacking some surface targets on its own, in particular enemy radar sites and surface-to-air missile launchers.
 In addition, the EA-6B was capable of gathering electronic signals intelligence.